gerstner-hub/nst/README.md

 is something that can quickly happen as a side effect of using a tiling window manager like i3, where automatic resizing of windows is an integral part of the user experience.
-To avoid such information loss I implemented a simpler logic that colums are never discarded upon window resize, except if the line is overwritten in the history.
+To avoid such information loss I implemented a simpler logic that columns are never discarded upon window resize, except if the line is overwritten in the history.
 This way, when the window size is increased again, the previous columns will appear again and no information is lost.

-This approach is not perfect, as lines can become incosistent if programs are manipulating the content of already existing lines, while previous columns are still hidden due to a smaller window size.
+This approach is not perfect, as lines can become inconsistent if programs are manipulating the content of already existing lines, while previous columns are still hidden due to a smaller window size.
 When increasing the window size again then old columns appear that no longer match the current line content.